 During the pandemic of 2020/21 the area was used heavily by visitors and car parks were overflowing at places including Milton and The Lodge at Aberfoyle.
-The main priority is to encourage visitors to leave their cars at home, or park in Aberfoyle, and explore the area by foot or bike to allow the forest to be a safe car free zone.
-Gravelfoyle - which consists of waymarked routes for bike users of dirt and gravel trails - will allow more visitors to feel safe in the forest.
-However, coordinated signage remains a key priority.
-There is limited scope for further development mainly due to vehicle access, conflicts with forestry operations, topography, protected woodland, lack of servicing (water, drainage).
+The main priority is to encourage visitors to leave their cars at home, or park in Aberfoyle, and explore the area by foot or bike to allow the forest to be a safe car free zone- with visitor infrastructure to support this type of use. -Gravelfoyle - which consists of waymarked routes for bike users of dirt and gravel trails and forest roads - will allow more visitors to feel safe in the forest.
+However, coordinated signage remains a key priority. -There is limited some scope for furthersensitive- tourism accommodation development mainly due to the main considerations would be vehicle access, conflicts with forestry operations, topography, protected and ancient woodland, and lack of servicing

+(water, drainage).